Research | Public Funds Public Schools

 by Education Law Center and the Southern Poverty Law Center, the organizations

 school funding.
-The “Inequity in School Funding” report finds that the
+The report found that the

 eight Southern states examined have “woefully